scipy/scipy-cookbook/docs/index.rst

 This is the "SciPy Cookbook" --- a collection of various user-contributed recipes, which once lived under ``wiki.scipy.org``.
-Note that many are fairly old (2005--2009), and may not be as relevant today.
+Note that some are fairly old (2005--2009), and may not be as relevant today.
 If you want to contribute additions/corrections, see the `the SciPy-CookBook repository